matter-labs/zksync-era/zkstack_cli/zkup/README.md

 ## Usage

-The `zkup` script provides various options for installing `zk_toolbox`:
+The `zkup` script provides various options for installing ZK Stack CLI:

 ### Options

 - `-p, --path <path>`
-  Specify a local path to install `zk_toolbox` from.
+  Specify a local path to install ZK Stack CLI from.
 This option is ignored if `--repo` is provided.

 - `-r, --repo <repo>`
   GitHub repository to install from (e.g., "matter-labs/zksync-era").
 Defaults to "matter-labs/zksync-era".